Hashcash: Advantages and disadvantages

 The Hashcash system has the advantage over micropayment proposals applying to legitimate e-mail that no real money is involved.
 Neither the sender nor recipient need to pay, thus the administrative issues involved with any micropayment system and moral issues related to charging for e-mail are entirely avoided.

 On the other hand, as Hashcash requires potentially significant computational resources to be expended on each e-mail being sent, it is somewhat difficult to tune the ideal amount of average time one wishes clients to expend computing a valid header.
 This can mean sacrificing accessibility from low-end embedded systems or else running the risk of hostile hosts not being challenged enough to provide an effective filter from spam.

 Hashcash is also fairly simple to implement in mail user agents and spam filters.
 No central server is needed.
 Hashcash can be incrementally deployed—the extra Hashcash header is ignored when it is received by mail clients that do not understand it.

 One plausible analysis concluded that only one of the following cases is likely: either non-spam e-mail will get stuck due to lack of processing power of the sender, or spam e-mail is bound to still get through.
-Examples of each include, respectively, a centralized e-mail topology (like a mailing list), in which some server is to send an enormous amount of legitimate e-mails, and botnets or cluster farms with which spammers can increase their processing power enormously.
+Examples of each include, respectively, a centralized e-mail topology (like a mailing list), in which some server is to send an enormous number of legitimate e-mails, and botnets or cluster farms with which spammers can increase their processing power enormously.

 Most of these issues may be addressed.
 E.g., botnets may expire faster because users notice the high CPU load and take counter-measures, and mailing list servers can be registered in white lists on the subscribers' hosts and thus be relieved from the hashcash challenges.

 Another projected problem is that computers continue to get faster according to Moore's law.
 So the difficulty of the calculations required must be increased over time.
 However, developing countries can be expected to use older hardware, which means that they will find it increasingly difficult to participate in the e-mail system.
 This also applies to lower-income individuals in developed countries who cannot afford the latest hardware.

 Like hashcash, cryptocurrencies use a hash function as their proof-of-work system.
 The rise of cryptocurrency has created a demand for ASIC-based mining machines.
 Although most cryptocurrencies use the SHA-256 hash function, the same ASIC technology could be used to create hashcash solvers that are three orders of magnitude faster than a consumer CPU, reducing the computational hurdle for spammers.